 Mother nature intervened in the history of Pine Lake on Palm Sunday, 1965, when a tornado ripped through Berne and devastated the Pine Lake property.
 The concession stand and the 40-foot diving tower were destroyed.
 The destruction of the property, coupled with the Scholers’ interest in settling down to raise a family, led to another ownership change.
 Luther Yager agreed to sell his portion of the lake to Glenn and Judy Scholer for $10,000.

 Since the 1965 tornado, Glenn and his family have worked to build Pine Lake into what it is today.
 For starters, land adjacent to the beach was bulldozed to create a sloping grassy bank for people to lay their blankets and sunbathe.
 To improve the beach, high-quality sand was, and still is, brought down from Lake Michigan.
 Pine trees were planted.
 A new concession stand was built on top of the bank.
-The diving tower was rebuilt, this time to a somewhat less breathtaking height of 30 feet.
+The diving tower was rebuilt to a somewhat less breathtaking height of 30 feet.

-Scholer believed that for Pine Lake to be successful, prices needed to be kept low, and very importantly, people needed things to do.
+Scholer believed that prices needed to be kept low for Pine Lake to be successful, and very importantly, people needed things to do.
 In 1967, Scholer developed the first of dozens of Pine Lake attractions.
-When he heard of swimmers using fiberglass bobbers in Lake James in northern Indiana, he inquired about purchasing the bobbers for Pine Lake but they were too badly damaged to use.
-As another option, he took a chance by purchasing two steel buoys, designed for use in the Great Lakes, for $500.
-A local welder, Dave Lybarger, welded platforms onto the buoys and custom made two of Pine Lake’s most popular and long-lasting attractions, the two-man bobber and the crow’s nest bobber.
+When he heard of swimmers using fiberglass bobbers in Lake James in northern Indiana, he inquired about purchasing the bobbers for Pine Lake, but they were too badly damaged to use.
+As another option, he took a chance by purchasing two steel buoys designed for use in the Great Lakes for $500.
+A local welder, Dave Lybarger, welded platforms onto the buoys and custom-made two of Pine Lake’s most popular and long-lasting attractions, the two-man bobber and the crow’s nest bobber.

 On the heels of the success of the bobbers, Scholer added another Pine Lake original in the early 1970s.
 The waterpark industry was still relatively young when he decided that fiberglass water slides would be the wave of the future.
 During the summers of 1971-72, Greg Drake, a college student, helped Scholer build a dual-lane100-foot racer slide.
 Now, with the bobbers, the racer slide, and a diving tower, Pine Lake had several attractions to keep people busy and keep them coming back.
 Over the decades, Scholer has kept prices low and frugally reinvested earnings, slowly and steadily improving Pine Lake’s offerings.